Cooper-Pair Condensates with Non-Classical Long-Range Order on Quantum Devices: Theory

 Using the Jordan-Wigner transformation and simplifying as above, we can generate the AGP state in Eq.~(\ref{eq:BCS}) with the qubit excitation operators

 which can also be cast as the tensor multiplication of $r/2$ distinct extreme geminals (or the $|\Phi^+\rangle$ Bell states \cite{nielsen_2010})

-where $j$ specifies the pair index and adjacent qubits with qubit indices $2j-1$ and $2j$ are paired by definition.
+where $j$ specifies the pair index and adjacent qubits with qubit indices $2j-1$ and $2j$ paired by definition.
+This state, which is composed of substates with all possible, paired, even-numbered excitations, can be prepared on a quantum device according to the general gate sequence given in Eq.~(\ref{eq:overallprep}).
+Figure~\ref{fig:N4_circuit} shows the specific $r=4$ preparation.

-The above preparation yields an entangled state composed of substates with all possible, paired, even-numbered excitations.
-See the Supplemental Materials for the gate sequence utilized to obtain this quantum state.
 On the quantum computer, the extreme AGP state is physically composed of Cooper-like pairs of qubits.
-Because the phase changes from the fermionic statistics are lost in the pairing---as seen in the above fermionic encoding of the qubits---, the extreme state rigorously represents not only entangled pairs of qubits but also Cooper pairs of electrons that are entangled in superconducting or superfluid states.
+Because the phase changes from the fermionic statistics are lost in the pairing---as seen in the above fermionic encoding of the qubits, the extreme state rigorously represents not only entangled pairs of qubits but also Cooper pairs of electrons that are entangled in superconducting or superfluid states.
 Moreover, the state can represent any physical model for pairing as the precise nature of the pairing (i.e. the pairing of electrons in physical space or in momentum space) is contained in the paired orbitals $\phi_{j}$ and $\phi_{\bar j}$, which are left unspecified.
 All pairing states have fundamental entanglement and order properties that are independent of the physical definition of the orbitals.
 The non-classical long-range order of the extreme AGP state can be assessed from the number of Cooper pairs in the same extreme geminal, which is determinable from the largest eigenvalue of the 2-RDM \cite{Y1962,S1965,C1963}.